A Practice Committed to Client Service and Comprehensive Representation

 Special Needs Planning and Special Needs Trusts

 Special needs planning focuses on how best to meet the needs of a loved one who is disabled and in need or will become in need of assistance.
-In this area, Mr. Henry counsels his clients through the care planning process, public benefits program eligibility with programs like SSI and Medicaid, resource referrals, and special needs trusts formation, modification, and trust advising.
+In this area, our firm counsels our clients through the care planning process, public benefits program eligibility with programs like SSI and Medicaid, resource referrals, and special needs trusts formation, modification, and trust advising.
 Special needs trusts can be used to maintain public benefits eligibility for a loved one in need of the services offered by public benefits programs while supplementing the needs of your loved one that public benefits programs do not cover.
 To understand more about special needs planning, visit Special Needs Planning: Creating and Enhancing Systems of Support.

 Other Areas of Practice